 Dolomite areas can be arable or used for grazing, depending on the soil layer.
 Other features in the Harz are calcareous grasslands along the slopes, and forests of common beech on limestone ground.
 Including ant hills and pretty aggressive ants who found my bare feet in sandals irresistible.

 The 'Knight's Stone', with a nose (an abris)

 is a half-cave opening at the base of a cliff.
-This one's very small, but larger such rock shelters have been used by the hunters of the Ice Age., also in the Harz.
+This one's very small, but larger rock shelters have been used by the hunters living in the Harz foothills during the Ice Age.

 The vales are running along the relief of the rotliegend; the dolomite layer was washed out in the channels and grooves, thus deepening the valleys.